-In , we plan to file an amendment to our IND for ITIL-168 and initiate a Phase 1 trial in patients with PD-1-inhibitor relapsed or refractory, locally-advanced or metastatic CSCC, which is the most common type of UV-induced skin cancer and has an underlying pathophysiology that is similar to melanoma.
+In the first half of 2022, we plan to file an amendment to our IND for ITIL-168 and initiate a Phase 1 trial in patients with PD-1-inhibitor relapsed or refractory, locally-advanced or metastatic CSCC, which is the most common type of UV-induced skin cancer and has an underlying pathophysiology that is similar to melanoma.
 An estimated one million patients are diagnosed with CSCC each year in the United States.
 While most patients with localized CSCC have a good prognosis, locally advanced and unresectable or metastatic CSCC causes up to 15,000 deaths in the United States annually.
 Until recently, very few treatment options for this typically chemo-refractory cancer were available for patients.
 Since 2018, two PD-1 inhibitors have been approved for the treatment of patients with locally advanced and unresectable or metastatic CSCC, indicating an important role for T cells in the treatment of CSCC.
 Most of these patients, however, ultimately experience disease progression and require additional therapy.
 We are designing our Phase 1 trial to evaluate safety, feasibility and efficacy of ITIL-168 in the treatment of PD-1 inhibitor-relapsed or refractory, locally-advanced or metastatic CSCC.

 In addition, we plan to evaluate ITIL-168 for the treatment of relapsed or refractory NSCLC, HNSCC and cervical cancer.
-Third-party TIL therapy has demonstrated clinical proof of concept in each of these tumor types.
-Furthermore, PD-1 inhibitors have demonstrated efficacy in each of these tumors in clinical trials, further supporting a role for T cell-based immunoreactivity in the treatment of these cancers.
-However, all of these tumor types continue to have a high unmet medical need.
+Third-party TIL therapy has demonstrated clinical proof of concept in each of these tumor types, with an ORR of 31% reported in a clinical trial of a third-party TIL therapy for the treatment of HNSCC and an ORR of 25% reported in a clinical trial of a third-party TIL therapy for the treatment of HNSCC and an ORR of 25% reported in a clinical trial, further supporting a role for T cell-based immunoreactivity in the treatment of these cancers.
+However, all of these tumor types continue to have an unmet medical need.
 In 2019, the annual mortality of NSCLC, HNSCC and cervical cancers in the U.S. surpassed 120,000, 10,000, and 4,000, respectively.
-We expect to file another amendment to our IND for ITIL-168 and initiate a multi-indication Phase 1 trial in .
-Following this trial, we anticipate opening Phase 2 trials within each of these three tumor types to evaluate the safety and efficacy of ITIL-168 in these indications.
+We expect to file another amendment to our IND for ITIL-168 and initiate a multi-indication Phase 1 trial in the first half of 2022.
+Following this trial, we anticipate opening Phase 2 trials within each of these tumor types to evaluate the safety and efficacy of ITIL-168 in these indications.